mwellner/hp/content/post/2020/01 januar/14 security headers/index.en.md

 #### Apache Config

-One tricky thing was how to set the [Content-Security-Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) header, which can grow to a quite long line.
-Luckily, the Apache [headers module](http://httpd.apache.org/docs/current/mod/mod_headers.html) offers quite some directives to add, modify and append to response headers.
-Especially _append_ helps to split a long header statement on multiple lines.
+One tricky thing was how to set the [Content-Security-Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) header, which can grow to a very long statement.
+Luckily, the Apache [headers module](http://httpd.apache.org/docs/current/mod/mod_headers.html) offers quite some directives to add, modify and append to response headers. _Append_ helps to split a long header statement on multiple lines.
 But this alone will not work, as _append_ uses commas to separate the header directives.
 But the [Content-Security-Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) policy directives must be separated by semicolons.
 And here, another header directive comes to the rescue -- __edit*__ does a RegEx replace for multiple occurrences.

 {{<highlight apache "linenos=table">}}
 <VirtualHost *:443>